-Part of Arts Catalyst’s strand of programme Extractable Matters, artist duo FRAUD (Francisco Gallardo and Audrey Samson) present €uro-Vision, a residency and a public programme taking place between October and December 2019, culminating with an exhibition.
+Part of Arts Catalyst’s strand of programme Extractable Matters, artist duo FRAUD (Francisco Gallardo and Audrey Samson) present €uro-Vision, a residency and a public programme taking place between October and December 2019.

 Borders are the new frontiers.
 From Europe's 19th century agricultural efforts to resurrect North Africa as the Granary of Rome, postwar CFA franc* currencies, and more contemporary Free Trade and Partnership Agreements, borders echo European colonial legacies through resource extraction, migration policies, monetary systems, and surveillance technologies.
 North Africa, and Morocco more specifically, was the first border of the European Economic Community (predecessor of the EU) after Spain's 1986 first Aliens Law.
 This Eurafrican border is the most technologically advanced and profitable of all.